 We’re Conservation Framing Specialists

 Conservation framing involves the use of preservation materials and techniques to protect artwork.
 Conservation framing may include any frame type, however, a larger piece of artwork should have a wider frame for optimal protection.
 Glass spacers are used between the artwork and glazing if there are no mats present.
 This will prevent the artwork from sticking to the glass.
 If mats are present, Conservation Matboard should be used.
 It offers the greatest amount of protection and quality.
 They are acid-free, lignin free and most are, also, alkaline pH buffered and bleed/fade resistant.

 Acrylic glazing is recommended more than glass because glass can shatter.
 Acrylic is shatter resistant and will protect the artwork from damage should it ever fall or be dropped.

-For more on conservation framing, please visit our office in the heart of downtown WIlliamsport, PA.
-We are located at 140 West Fourth Street within Arthaus Projects.
+For more on conservation framing, please visit our office in South WIlliamsport, PA.
+We are located at 124 Reynolds Street within Arthaus Projects.